Snorkeling in Hawaii with Kids: A Complete Safety and Gear Guide

 Green Sea Turtles (Honu)

-Hawaiian green sea turtles are probably the most beloved marine animals in Hawaii, and your chances of seeing one while snorkeling are excellent.
+Probably the most beloved marine animals in Hawaii.
+Your chances of seeing one are excellent.
 They graze on algae growing on rocks and coral, so look for them near the reef in areas with green algae growth.
-They are gentle, slow-moving, and often surprisingly unbothered by nearby snorkelers.
-Hanauma Bay, Kapalua Bay, and Two Step are all reliable spots for turtle sightings.
-If a turtle swims toward you, stay still and let it pass.
-Do not chase it.
+Gentle, slow, often surprisingly unbothered by nearby snorkelers.
+Hanauma Bay, Kapalua, and Two Step are all reliable spots.
+If one swims toward you, stay still and let it pass.
+Don't chase.

 Humuhumunukunukuapua'a (Reef Triggerfish)

-Hawaii's state fish has a name that is longer than the fish itself.
-The reef triggerfish is a small, colorful fish with angular markings in blue, gold, and black.
-Kids absolutely love learning to pronounce the name, and spotting one becomes a highlight of any snorkeling trip.
-They are common on most reefs in Hawaii, particularly in shallow water around coral heads.
-Learning to say humuhumunukunukuapua'a on the car ride to the beach is practically a family tradition here.
+Hawaii's state fish, name longer than the fish.
+Small, angular, blue-gold-black markings.
+Kids love learning the pronunciation and spotting one becomes a highlight.
+Common on most reefs, especially shallow coral heads.
+Saying humuhumunukunukuapua'a on the car ride to the beach is practically a family tradition.

 Spinner Dolphins

-Spinner dolphins are frequently seen in bays along the west coasts of the Big Island, Maui, and Oahu.
-They are named for their acrobatic spinning leaps and often travel in large pods.
-While seeing them from a boat or from shore is incredible, it is important to know that NOAA has established guidelines asking people not to swim with spinner dolphins in their resting bays during daytime hours, as this is when they sleep in shallow bays after feeding at night.
+Frequently seen in bays along the west coasts of the Big Island, Maui, and Oahu.
+Named for their acrobatic spinning leaps, often travel in large pods.
+Seeing them from a boat or shore is incredible - but NOAA guidelines ask that people not swim with spinner dolphins in their resting bays during daytime hours, because that's when they sleep in shallow bays after feeding at night.
 Observe from a distance and let them rest.

 Manta Rays

-The Big Island is famous for its manta ray night snorkeling experiences off the Kona coast.
-Mantas, which can have wingspans of twelve feet or more, glide in to feed on plankton attracted by lights placed in the water.
-This is a bucket-list experience, but I recommend it for kids age eight and older who are comfortable in the water at night.
-Many tour operators provide wetsuits and flotation noodles, making it accessible even for less experienced swimmers.
+The Big Island is famous for the manta ray night snorkel off the Kona coast.
+Mantas with wingspans of twelve feet or more glide in to feed on plankton drawn by lights.
+Bucket-list experience.
+I recommend ages eight and up who are comfortable in water at night.
+Tour operators provide wetsuits and flotation noodles, accessible even for less experienced swimmers.

 Other Common Sightings

-Depending on the spot, you might also see yellow tangs, Moorish idols, parrotfish, porcupinefish, moray eels peeking from crevices, octopuses camouflaged against the rock, and occasionally whitetip reef sharks resting on the bottom.
-None of these are dangerous to snorkelers, but it is worth preparing kids so they are not startled.
-Show them photos before you go in, and turn each sighting into a scavenger hunt.
-My kids keep a running list of every species they have spotted.
+Yellow tangs, Moorish idols, parrotfish, porcupinefish, moray eels in crevices, octopus camouflaged on rock, occasionally whitetip reef sharks resting on the bottom.
+None dangerous to snorkelers.
+Worth prepping the kids so they aren't startled.
+Show them photos beforehand and turn each sighting into a scavenger hunt.
+The boys keep a running list of every species they've spotted.

 Boat Snorkel Tours vs. Shore Snorkeling